srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     Drill down until you get to the current date and select the most recent file.

-1. With the file selected, in the toolbar at the top of the pane, click **Download**.
+1. With the file selected, on the toolbar at the top of the pane, click **Download**.

 1. Open the downloaded file in Visual Studio Code.